-- · For loans that have an active market, we use the market price on the repurchased date. - · For loans where there is no market but there is a similar product, we use the market value for the similar product on the repurchased date. - · For loans where no active market exists on the repurchased date, we determine that the unpaid principal balance best approximates the market value on the repurchased date, after considering the fair value of the underlying real estate collateral and estimated future cash flows.
+- · For loans that have an active market, the Company uses the market price on the repurchase date. - For loans where there is no market but there is a similar product, the Company uses the market value for the similar product on the repurchased date. - For loans where no active market exists on the repurchase date, the Company determines that the unpaid principal balance best approximates the market value on the repurchase date, after considering the fair value of the underlying real estate collateral and estimated future cash flows.

-The appraised value of the real estate underlying the original loan adds significance to the Company's determination of fair value since, if the loan becomes delinquent, the Company has sufficient value to collect the unpaid principal balance or the carrying value of the loan.
-In determining the market value on the date of repurchase, the Company considers the total value of all the loans since any sale of loans would be made as a pool.
+The appraised value of the real estate underlying the original mortgage loan adds significance to the Company's determination of fair value because, if the loan becomes delinquent, the Company has sufficient value to collect the unpaid principal balance or the carrying value of the loan.
+In determining the market value on the date of repurchase, the Company considers the total value of all the loans because any sale of loans would be made as a pool.